rmendels/xtractoMatlab/README.md

 To download either clone using Git, or just click on the button to download a zip of the files.
 Requires a version of Matlab that supports webread, websave and weboptions.
 The file `vignette.m` contains code that executes all of the examples in the R <span style="color:blue">xtractomatic</span> package ( <https://github.com/rmendels/xtractomatic>).
 A pdf version of the R vignette  can be downloaded from http://coastwatch.pfeg.noaa.gov/xtracto or email me at roy.mendelssohn@noaa.gov

+This is considered alpha quality at the moment.
+It can run the examples in the vignette.m file but otherwise has not been extensively tested.

 # Required legalese

 “The United States Department of Commerce (DOC) GitHub project code is provided